Aero-ComSci/Bell-Ringer----220/README.md

 [Chorus]
 Binary love flip the bits and go
-Negative feelings simply overflow
+Negative feelings sometimes overflow
-From zero down to thirty-two
+From one down to thirty-two
 In the end it’s all just ones and zeros

 [Verse 3]